Manojkl/Cost_To_Consumers-CTC/Road/Readme.md

 Gudali Pooja for new road: 16/04/2025

-The total distance between Kadaba and Panja is approximately 10 km, out of which around 8 km is in reasonably good condition.
+The total distance between Kadaba and Panja is approximately 10 km, out of which around 8 km is in reasonably good condition(To be updated).
 A 2 km stretch has a high concentration of potholes, but only the most severely affected sections—adding up to roughly 1 km in total—will be repaired. - from sources

 Potential reason for delay - rain, slow approval and processes of fund transfer (🤑), ...etc